Cbaharav/carmel-updates/TheInternFiles.md

 ---
 #### Helita:
-This houses a lot of important stuff, including the almighty bifrost.py and bq_t5_look.py (I may or may not be biased).
+This contains several important files, including the almighty bifrost.py and bq_t5_look.py (I may or may not be biased).

 To install:
 * Using Terminal, clone the latest version of helita from Juan's branch on Github: